bernar83/Blog/drafts/grasping-js/this-keyword.md

 4. If all else fails then default binding is the answer and `this` is the global object.

+Those are the 4 rules that help illuminate what `this` value is.

 I hope reading this article helps in understanding `this` a little more.
 If you found it helpful don't forget to leave a few claps.